camsys/OpenTripPlanner/README.md

 * ocny-master: Maybe in use?
 * vtrans-master: Maybe in use?
 * translink*: Maybe in use?
 * master: DO NOT USE.
 Unclear what is in here.
+Do not push here.